COLUMN: After a summer of claims and counter-claims regarding some of the biggest players on the market, it's time for the Red Devils to get serious

 But it didn’t feel that way.
 It felt as though the United manager was using a sizeable television audience to send a message to Ed Woodward and the Glazers.
-That he was communicating his wish to recruit a midfielder for whom United, despite ample opportunity, have yet to bid.
+The 63-year-old was communicating his wish to recruit a midfielder for whom United, despite ample opportunity, have yet to bid.

 The feeling at Old Trafford is that much of the chat about Vidal has been driven by the player and his entourage, either in Italy or Chile.
 Yet while United ruled themselves out of the running to bring in Cesc Fabregas and Toni Kroos and were quick to insist no offers were made to Marco Reus or Thomas Muller, Vidal lingers in limbo.
 No definitive statement has been made.
 United talk him down, Van Gaal talks him up.
 Now, with a week to go before the transfer window closes, it is time to choose.

 It seemed a none-too-subtle hint from the manager.
 Maybe that is the consequence of a game when Tom Cleverley and Adnan Januzaj have ended up paired in the centre of midfield.
 United had little drive and dynamism in the middle of the park at Sunderland, qualities Vidal could provide and qualities they have long lacked: arguably since Anderson, after an encouraging first two seasons at Old Trafford, deteriorated and then Darren Fletcher’s bowel condition sidelined him.

 There was another missive from the manager.
 "We cannot always sign who we like," Van Gaal added.
 He cannot sign Messi, for instance.
 But if he cannot sign Vidal, is it because Juventus will not sell the triple Scudetto winner or because United are reluctant to buy him?